 Many studies show that including raw fermented foods in our diet can improve health from gut to brain.

 The process begins with fresh, nutrient-rich vegetables, naturally bearing lactic acid cultures on their surfaces (making starter cultures or inoculants unnecessary).
+This ‘wild fermentation’ points to the importance of healthy soils and organic farm practices, ensuring that the vegetable microbiome can support a robust fermentation (see this partnership with UMass researchers).
 The produce is washed, chopped or sliced as needed, and mixed with sea salt.
 The salt acts to draw out juices, preserve the vegetables while the fermentation gets started, and regulate the fermentation process itself.
 The mixture is packed into air-tight fermentation vessels (jars, crocks, or barrels) and placed in a warm spot (65-80 deg F).

 Cucumbers undergo a relatively short fermentation, while cabbages may take several months to yield finished sauerkraut.
 During this time, cultures transform the fresh vegetables into pickles by converting sugars to lactic acid, acetic acid, carbon dioxide, and other beneficial substances.
 It is the lactic acid that is primarily responsible for preserving the vegetables, as well as creating the wonderful flavor and aroma of traditional pickles.